Frank C. Adderley

 Lindamaria Ortega Franco

 Result driven and highly accomplished professional with International experience.
 A proven track-record of project management, strategic planning, fundraising, negotiation and business development.
 More than 18 years of experience in Management, Education and Development Aid.
 Has worked in different organizations, companies and nonprofit organizations in Latin America, Asia, Africa, Europe and USA.
 She has been involved in projects with International Cooperation Agencies such as DFATD, USAID, JICA, European Union and Local Governments.
 Graduated with a major on International Business and specialized in Education and Development Aid, International Marketing, and Non for Profit organizations.

-Community Relations and Special Events Manager, Miami-Dade County Parks, Recreation and Open Spaces
+Development and Marketing Manager at Miami-Dade County Parks, Recreation and Open Spaces (PROS)

 Nathalia received a B.A. in Communications from the University of Central Florida in 2006.
 After graduation, she began working for the March of Dimes, where she managed fundraising and advocacy campaigns for the non-profit organization.
 Two years later, she began working as Community Relations Manager for Homestead-Miami Speedway where she oversaw community outreach efforts by developing relationships with key external contacts and the community at large, in addition to implementing programs at community and Speedway events.
 In 2013, Nathalia began working for Miami-Dade County Parks, Recreation and Open Spaces where she manages the Department’s annual signature events.
 She Work with individuals, corporations, and foundations in securing donations and contributions in support of the Parks Foundation of Miami-Dade.
 Her passion for community impact led her to pursue her EMPA from FIU, which she is scheduled to complete in the Spring of 2015.
 Nathalia is also a member of ASPA, National Recreation and Park Association and Florida Recreation and Park Association.